 LEAP is a two semester course that enables new students to transition more confidently to college and to play an active role in their own education.
 Students work with outstanding faculty in small classes and participate in social and service activities with other students and with Peer Advisors.
 LEAP offers students the opportunity to satisfy graduation requirements, explore your major or college, and meet people on campus.

 Learning Abroad offers for-credit courses for all majors in over 50 countries worldwide.
 On one-week to year-long programs, you’ll earn academic credit, gain invaluable skills for career progression and promotion, and have an experience you can use in your future career.
 Plus, with over $250K in scholarships, 1 in 4 students who learn abroad will receive a scholarship!

 The MUSE Project (My "U" Signature Experience) is dedicated to helping all undergraduate students create a genuinely personal education.
 We provide opportunities for mentored learning across campus and educational experiences that help you develop your unique potential for intellectual and imaginative work.

-The Center for New Student & Family Programs welcomes each new University of Utah student and their family and connects them to personalized support and meaningful opportunities by promoting academic excellence and successful transitions.
+The Office or Orientation and Transition welcomes each new University of Utah student and their family and connects them to personalized support and meaningful opportunities by promoting academic excellence and successful transitions.

 New University Scholars are able to take advantage of specifically designed learning opportunities both inside and outside of the classroom.
 The program combines traditional in-class instruction along with opportunities to learn outside of the classroom, too.